How to use the Common Data Model

 With the Common Data Model (CDM), you can put your data into formats that represent concepts and activities that are commonly used and well understood.
 That way, you can query that data, reuse it, and interoperate with other businesses and apps that use the same format.
 This strategy matches that of, for example, manufacturers who produce AA batteries that fit in most remote controls.
 The CDM defines the size and shape of a Contact, for example, so that your app developers and business partners can parse that data and build your apps (or interoperate) with agility and confidence.
 The CDM is an open-source definition of standard entities and a metadata system that enable consistency of data and its meaning across apps and business processes.

-Today, the CDM is used within Common Data Service (CDS) for Apps, which supports Dynamics and PowerApps, and the data-preparation capabilities in Power BI to create schematized files in Azure Data Lake.
+Today, the CDM is used within Common Data Service (CDS) for Apps, which supports Dynamics 365, PowerApps, and the data-preparation capabilities in Power BI dataflows to create schematized files in Azure Data Lake.
 The CDM definitions are open and available to any service or application that wants to use them.

-You can use the CDM and CDS for Apps in these ways:
+You can use the CDM in multiple applications and platforms:

-Securely store and manage your data in the CDM format: You can use CDS for Apps to securely store and manage your data in the standardized format of the CDM.
-By doing so, you can then access and use that data in Microsoft apps and services such as Dynamics, PowerApps, Microsoft Flow, Power BI, or your own custom apps.
+Bring your data together in CDS for Apps: You can use CDS for Apps to bring your data together in the standardized format of the CDM and quickly create powerful apps.
+The data can then be managed in Microsoft apps and services such as Dynamics 365, PowerApps, Microsoft Flow, Power BI, or your own custom apps.

-Create your own repositories of data with Azure Data Lake Storage Gen2 (Preview): You can build repositories of data that adhere to the schema of the CDM and connect to those data sources using Microsoft data connectors.
-This lets you build custom line-of-business apps that use or share your data in the CDM, regardless of where the data originated or is stored.
+Create your own repositories of data with Azure Data Lake Storage Gen2 (Preview): You can build repositories of data that adhere to the schema of the CDM, and you can connect to those data sources by using Microsoft data connectors.
+Then you can build custom, line-of-business apps that use or share your data in the CDM, regardless of where the data originated or resides.

-Quickly derive and distribute insights using Power BI: You can use advanced data-preparation services in Power BI that access your data stores in the CDM (such as data that you’ve put into CDS for Apps) to create reports and dashboards.
+Quickly derive and distribute insights using Power BI: You can use advanced data-preparation services with Power BI dataflows to load data into CDM form, including templates that map into CDM standard entities.
 Then you can create report-generating apps that automatically pull your data from the CDM into customized insights for individuals and groups in your organization.

 Data integration and Power Query Online